rikhuijzer/SIRUS.jl/paper/paper.md

 # Predictive Performance

 The model is based on random forests and therefore well suited for settings where the number of variables is comparatively large to the number of datapoints [@biau2016random].
-To make the random forests interpretable, the large number of trees are converted a small number of rules.
+To make the random forests interpretable, the large number of trees are converted to a small number of rules.
+The conversion works by converting each tree to a set of rules and then pruning the rules by removing simple duplicates and linearly dependent duplicates, see the package documentation or the original paper [@benard2021interpretable] for details.
-This trade-off between model complexity and interpretability comes at a small performance cost.
+In practice, this trade-off between between model complexity and interpretability comes at a small performance cost.

 To show the performance, we compared SIRUS to a decision tree linear model, and XGBoost; similar to Table \ref{tab:is}.
-We have used SIRUS version 1.2.1, 10-fold cross-validation, and we will present variability as $1.96 * \text{standard error}$ for all evaluations with respectively the following datasets and measures:
+We have used SIRUS version 1.2.1, 10-fold cross-validation, and we will present variability as $1.96 * \text{standard error}$ for all evaluations with respectively the following datasets, outcome variable type, and measures:
-Titanic [@eaton1995titanic] with Area Under the Curve (AUC), Breast Cancer Wisconsin [@wolberg1995breast] with AUC, Pima Indians Diabetes [@smith1988using] with AUC, Haberman's Survival Dataset [@haberman1999survival] with AUC, Iris [@fisher1936use] with accuracy, and Boston Housing [@harrison1978hedonic] with $\text{R}^2$; see Table \ref{tab:perf}.
+Titanic [@eaton1995titanic] binary classification dataset with Area Under the Curve (AUC), Breast Cancer Wisconsin [@wolberg1995breast] binary classification dataset with AUC, Pima Indians Diabetes [@smith1988using] binary classification dataset with AUC, Haberman's Survival Dataset [@haberman1999survival] binary classification dataset with AUC, Iris [@fisher1936use] multiclass classification dataset with accuracy, and Boston Housing [@harrison1978hedonic] regression dataset with $\text{R}^2$; see Table \ref{tab:perf}.

 \begin{table}[h!]
 \small